 Microfiction will not be to every reader’s taste.
 Some may consider it a modern malaise, where our pace of life has become too fast to enjoy a leisurely read.
 Or Twitteresque, where US Presidential pronouncements are reduced to 280-character tweets.
 And yet, microfiction is not as recent a form as some might imagine.
-Ernest Hemingway is said to have written the following in response to a challenge to write a six-word novel: “For sale: baby shoes, never worn.”
+For example, Ernest Hemingway is said to have written the following in response to a challenge to write a six-word novel: “For sale: baby shoes, never worn.”

 Loopholes by Susan McCreery is an excellent example of microfiction.
 I wish I had found the genre back when I was a younger man and short on reading time.
 But I’m glad I’ve read it now as a middle-aged man—it has even inspired me to dabble in the form!